Frequently Asked Questions

 Palmar Hyperhidrosis

 Yes.
-We use gentle nerve block technique for near-zero pain during dozens of high-density injections.
+We use a gentle nerve block (local anesthesia) plus a gentle pain-relief medication via IV (no general anesthesia), keeping discomfort very low during dozens of high-density injections.

 Significantly reduced.
 Botox is temporary functional suppression, fundamentally different from nerve-cutting ETS surgery.

-Typically 6 months due to ultra-dense coverage enabled by pain-free state.
+Typically 6 months due to ultra-dense coverage enabled by substantially reduced discomfort.

 Minimal.
 Precise superficial injection greatly reduces deep muscle impact risk.
 Normal typing immediately after.